How To Ask For Money For A Wedding: Receiving Gifts

 - Inform Your Guests to Address the Checks to Both of You - On your cash registry site, provide clear instructions on how to address the checks.
 Ideally, all checks should be addressed to both of you using "or."
 This will render a smooth transaction at the bank.
 Though you can't force how the guests prefer to address the checks, it would still be helpful to include in your website.

 Asking for cash gifts instead of the traditional ones can be intimidating.
 However, letting your guests know why you need the cash can greatly help them understand and even support your cause.
 The key is to connect with your guests and to share your plans with them.
 Figuring out how to ask for money for a wedding needs tact and sincerity to not give a wrong impression to your friends and family members.
-Know more about wedding essentials.
+Know more about wedding guides.

 By: Russel Peters